The Best Foodie Destination in Every State

 If you're the person who identifies as a foodie in your friend group, you're probably always on the lookout for restaurants that you haven't tried yet.
 You most likely have an endless list of bookmarked spots to visit, should you ever go to that city or state, and we're here to help you add more places to your tally.

 Below, check out the best foodie destination in every state, spanning across all different price ranges and types of cuisine so you can find the best one for you.
-And be sure you're trying out these 15 Classic American Desserts That Deserve a Comeback, too!
+Also, don't miss Best Once-in-a-Lifetime Meal in Every State.

 ALABAMA: Yo' Mama's in Birmingham

 If you're making a stop in Birmingham, Yo' Mama's is definitely not a spot you want to pass up.
 This cult-favorite restaurant is known for its signature chicken and waffles, as well as other southern comfort staples.
 If you're looking for more places like this, check out the best southern restaurants you've got to visit at least once!